stat426-fall2021/stat426-fall2021.github.io/_posts/2021-11-09-neural-networks.md

 #### Loss functions

 Loss functions are functions that predict error in the within the neural network.
-The output of this funtion is called gradient and it is use to adjust the weights of each node.
+The output of this function is called gradient and it is use to adjust the weights of each node.
 The following are different loss functions available within Keras but we will not go into the specifics of each function:

 - mean_squared_error